 In this whole section, we are devoted to proving Theorem \ref{thm:geomsieve}.
 For this purpose, let us fix for the rest of this section the integral model $\CQ$ \eqref{eq:integralmodelaffinequadric} over $\BZ$ for $\BFQ$, and a closed subset $Z\subset\BFQ$ of codimension at least two.
 Let $\CZ:=\overline{Z}\subset \CQ$.
 For any $0<N_1<N_2\leqslant \infty$ sufficiently large, let us define

-Thus for any $M>0$, According to the range of $N_1,N_2$, we separate our discussion into three parts, in which \eqref{eq:VN} is treated using different methods.
-In \S\ref{se:er:primeextpoly} we derive an upper bound for \eqref{eq:VN} valid for arbitrary $N_1,N_2$, which is satisfactory if we take $N_1$ going to infinity as $T\to\infty$ and $N_2=T^\alpha$ with $\alpha>0$ sufficiently small.
+With this notation, for any $M>0$, we have According to the range of $N_1,N_2$, we separate our discussion into three parts, in which \eqref{eq:VN} is treated using different methods.
+In \S\ref{se:er:primeextpoly} we derive an upper bound for \eqref{eq:VN} valid for arbitrary $N_1,N_2$, which is satisfactory if we take $N_1$ growing to infinity as $T\to\infty$ and $N_2=T^\alpha$ with $\alpha>0$ sufficiently small.
 In \S\ref{se:er:primeinter}, on taking $N_1=T^\alpha,N_2=T$, we deal with the residues coming from intermediate primes, by employing various Serre-type uniform bounds for integral points on quadrics.
-In \S\ref{se:er:geometricsieve} we match together a generalised geometric sieve \emph{à l'Ekedahl} and our half-dimensional sieve for affine quadrics so as to derive a satisfactory upper bound for the case $N_1=T,N_2=\infty$.
+In \S\ref{se:er:geometricsieve} we match together a generalised geometric sieve and our half-dimensional sieve for affine quadrics so as to derive a satisfactory upper bound for the case $N_1=T,N_2=\infty$.
 In $\S$\ref{se:proofofgeomsieve} we assemble these bounds together and prove Theorem \ref{thm:geomsieve}.